rob-sokolowski/go-db-tutorial/README.md

 TODO:

-[] refactor table to be a redblacktree
+[x] refactor table to be a redblacktree
 	[x] update the value when a new val is inserted
+	[] read all values on select

 [] Create an SSTable [interface?] that can: